-- Clearly define the different types of academic offences that may be present in your course and provide examples.
+- Define different types of academic offences that may be present in your course and provide examples to help students understand what constitutes a violation.

 - Writing at the University of Toronto